kubernetes-sigs/metrics-server/README.md

 There are officially built images for `amd64`, `arm`, `arm64`, `ppc64le`, `s390x`.
 Please update manifests to use specific image e.g. `k8s.gcr.io/metrics-server-s390x:v0.3.6`

-#### How metrics are calculated?

-Metrics server exposes metrics collected from Summary API.
-Itself is not responsible for calculating metrics.

 #### What Kubernetes versions are supported?

 Metrics server is tested against last 3 Kubernetes versions.

-#### How utilization is calculated?
+#### How resource utilization is calculated?

-Resource utilization is calculated by kubectl and hpa, not metrics server.
+Metrics server doesn't provide resource utilization metric (e.g. percent of CPU used).
+Kubectl top and HPA calculate those values by themselves based on pod resource requests or node capacity.

 #### How to autoscale Metrics Server?